subtledoctor/SubtleD_hotfixes/README.md

 v19 Dagger of the Undergrowth

 This is a proof-of-concept for having a weapon apply effects to that struck target based on the attacker's status.

+v20 Fix Temples Selling Greater Restoration

+This fixes a crash in some temple stores when you try to buy a cure.
+Some mod prevents JTweaks from copying in J8#GRNF.spl, and stores try to sell the missing spell.
+This hotfix simple adds the spell.